tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 The concept of progressive disclosure is not new - there is already a Wikipedia [page](https://en.wikipedia.org/wiki/Progressive_disclosure).
 When you first use a well-designed product, you will not be introduced to all the advanced and rarely used features immediately.
 A well-designed product should be easy to learn and less error prone.
 This concept is being applied to how AI models interact with the environment.
 A well-built environment should progressively disclose instructions to the AI model.

-I think it is worth it to explore the whole design space of how instructions are delivered to AI - which is what I hope to do here.
+I think it is worth it to explore the whole design space of how instructions are delivered to AI.

+I will enumerating over the all the possible places where we can deliver instructions to AI.

+This is the list

+1. Instructions could be loaded upfront
+2. Instructions could be provided by the user
+3. Instructions could be always injected
+4. Instructions could be decided to be read
+5. Instructions could be discovered
+6. Instructions could be triggered
+7. Instructions could be given in feedback

-## Instructions could be loaded upfront
+## 1) Instructions could be loaded upfront

 As mentioned in the introduction, CLAUDE.md and the ChatGPT preference [page](https://chatgpt.com/#settings/Personalization) will be added to the system instructions.
 AI products also inject their own system instructions as well - Claude Code has system instructions on how to use the tools, [Claude.ai](https://docs.claude.com/en/release-notes/system-prompts) and [Grok](https://github.com/xai-org/grok-prompts) publish their system prompts.